Feydrich/FreeLMS/README.md

 # FreeLMS
-A free lms made for TVZ MC2 competition
+A free lms made for the TVZ-MC2 competition